Page Contributor(s): Christopher Jacobs - Boulder, CO

 Ride 4.5 miles gaining 2,185’ at 9.1% average grade.

-The thing about Magnolia Road is that it hits you with a right cross on the chin as soon as you enter the ring - after a few pedal strokes you are at 11.8% average grade for a quarter mile and 11% for the first mile (gaining a whopping 620' over that distance).
-The steepest stretch is .2 miles at mile 2.88-3.08 (16.4%).
+The thing about Magnolia Road is that it hits you with a right cross on the chin as soon as you enter the ring -- after a few pedal strokes you’re at 11.8% average grade for a quarter-mile and 11% for the first mile (gaining a whopping 620' over that distance).
+The steepest stretch is 0.2 miles at mile 2.88-3.08 (16.4%).

 The climb and its grade can be followed on our YouTube video which uses Garmin Virb with grade and elevation overlays.

 Traffic and Roadway Report: As of August 2014, the roadway surface was very good.
 While there is no shoulder on this road, there is not a lot of traffic either -- the road felt safe to ride.